-Family: Hanukkah stabbing suspect had mental illness history
+Federal prosecutors charge man accused in Hanukkah stabbing

 Ramapo police officers escort Grafton Thomas from Ramapo Town Hall to a police vehicle, Sunday, Dec.
 29, 2019, in Ramapo, N.Y.
 Thomas is accused of stabbing multiple people as they gathered to celebrate Hanukkah at a rabbi's home in the Orthodox Jewish community north of New York City.
 (Source: AP Photo/Julius Constantine Motal)

+On Sunday, Thomas pleaded not guilty to five counts of attempted murder and one count of burglary.

+Thomas’ family says he was raised to embrace tolerance but has a history of mental illness.

-An attorney issued a statement late Sunday on behalf of the family of Grafton Thomas.
+An attorney issued a statement late Sunday on behalf of the family.

 He pleaded not guilty on Sunday in connection with a Saturday night attack in Monsey, New York.